MicrosoftDocs/powerapps-docs/powerapps-docs/user/lookup-field.md

 ## Record type selection list
 When results span multiple record types, you can see how many types of records there are and select them from the list.

-- To search, enter text in the serach box.
+- To look for records, enter text in the serach box.
 - To search by entity type select **types of records**.
 - Select **Change View** to select a view.